mikanikos/Fork-Accountability/docs/fork-accountability.md

 ### Interface and properties

-The accountability algorithm analyzes the received message logs and it detects faulty processes from the message logs received.
+The accountability algorithm analyzes the received message logs and detects faulty processes from the message logs received.
 The algorithm exposes the following interface:

 - **detect(P)**: process P is faulty according the accountability algorithm